Federal Institute of Science and Technology: Admissions

 Eligibility for admission to the B.Tech. the programme, admission policy, and procedure shall be decided from time to time by following the guidelines issued by the Government of Kerala and other statutory bodies such as KTU, AICTE etc.

 50% seats of the sanctioned intake of students in B Tech courses are set apart for centralized allotment by the Commissioner for Entrance Examinations.
 Candidates who have passed Higher Secondary Examination, Kerala, or Examinations recognized as equivalent thereto, with 45% marks in Physics, Chemistry, and Mathematics (PCM), put together are eligible for Govt. quota admission.

 15% seats of the sanctioned intake are provided for NRI category and allotted to children and dependents of NRIs on the basis of marks obtained for PCM in qualifying examination.
 Candidates who have passed Higher Secondary Examination, Kerala, or Examinations recognized as equivalent thereto, with 45% marks in Mathematics separately and 45% marks in Physics, Chemistry, and Mathematics (PCM), put together are eligible for NRI quota admission.
 These students are admitted by the Management based on their academic eligibility as per APJ Abdul Kalam Technological University norms and exempted from qualifying in Kerala Engineering Entrance Examination.

 35% of the total intake is Management seats and are allotted on merit by ranking applicants on the basis of marks obtained in qualifying examination and for Kerala Engineering Entrance Examination.
 Candidates who have passed Higher Secondary Examination, Kerala, or Examinations recognized as equivalent thereto, with 45% marks in Physics, Chemistry, and Mathematics (PCM) put together are eligible for Management seat admission.
 These students are admitted by the Management based on their academic eligibility as per APJ Abdul Kalam Technological University norms.

 15% Community Quota- (FBOAES) - Govt.
 Allotment:

 Children/grandchildren of Federal Bank Officers' Association Educational Society (FBOAES) members/patrons seeking B.Tech. admission in FISAT under Govt.
 Community/Society Quota should enter the marks and file their options with CEE (Commissioner of Entrance Examinations) as per the schedule published in KEAM website.
 Then only they will be considered for allotment under FBOAES Quota.

 Accreditation

-CSE, ECE, ME, EEE and EIE departments are accredited by NBA.
-NBA accreditation is valid to June 30, 2023.
+CSE, ECE, ME, EEE, EIE & CE departments are accredited by NBA.
+NBA accreditation is valid to June 30, 2026.

-The college has also accredited by the National Assessment and Accreditation Council, (NAAC) with ‘A’ Grade (CGPA 3.06).
+The Institute is reaccredited by the National Assessment and Accreditation Council, (NAAC) with ‘A+’ Grade in 2023, with a CGPA of 3.45.
 The NAAC Peer team consisting of Prof. Tankeshwar Kumar, (vice-chancellor, Guru Jambeshwar University of Science and Technology, Haryana), Prof. B. P. Singh (former dean, Faculty of Commerce, Delhi School of Economics, University of Delhi, Delhi), Dr. Vinayak N. Shet, (principal, Goa Government Engineering College, Goa) and Dr. G. Pundarika (principal, Government Engineering College, Ramangara, Bangalore) visited the college during 29 September – 1 October 2016 for the inspection and interacted with various stakeholders.
 Based on the recommendation of the Peer Team, the NAAC Executive Committee met on 5 November 2016, awarded ‘A’ Grade.